 How do you know what is best for you?

-While there are alternatives to Laser therapy to rejuvenate the skin and stimulate production of collagen, at City Laser Clinic we can assess your skin and identify the best course of action for you, to achieve improved skin health and appearance, so contact us on 02 9232 8090 to arrange a free consultation to discuss a treatment plan that suits your needs.
+While there are alternatives to Laser therapy to rejuvenate the skin and stimulate production of collagen, at City Laser Clinic we can assess your skin and identify the best course of action for you, to achieve improved skin health and appearance, so contact us on 02 9232 8090 to arrange a laser consultation to discuss a laser treatment plan that suits your needs.